ujwal282/qr-ui/README.md

-This is a simple UI component that displays a QR code,
+This is a simple UI component that displays a QR code.

-built as part of a project on Frontend Mentor.

 The goal of this project was to replicate a QRcode